No, Doordash isn't stealing your tips.

 And this is why a lot of drivers feel Doordash is stealing their tips:

 Both drivers received the same pay for the delivery.
 The driver that I tipped $4 got $5.50.
 The guaranteed minimum was $5.50, so that was more than the $4 plus $1.
-The driver that I didn’t tip actually got $5.95 (I’ve seen evidence that they do factor drive distance TO the restaurant into their formula, so that’s why I’m guessing they got more).
+The driver that I didn't tip through the app actually got $5.95.

 I did give both a cash tip, as an FYI.